panesofglass/tic-tac-toe/README.md

 The repository follows a clean architecture approach:

+- `TicTacToe.Engine/`: Contains the core game logic and domain models
+  - Includes Game, GameBoard, and Move models
+  - Encapsulates the game rules and state management
-- `TicTacToe.Web/`: Contains the web application and core game logic
+- `TicTacToe.Web/`: Contains the web application and API endpoints
-  - `Models/`: Domain models and game logic
+  - `Endpoints/`: Organized API endpoints for different features
   - `Infrastructure/`: Data access and external service integrations
 - `TicTacToe.Tests/`: Contains all tests
-  - Mirrors the structure of the main project for easy navigation
+  - Mirrors the structure of the main projects for easy navigation
   - Each component has its corresponding test file

 ## Setup Instructions